ShanghaiTech Mapping Robot is All You Need: Robot System for Collecting Universal Ground Vehicle Datasets: Sensor Suite

 \subsection{mmWave Radars}

-mmWave Radar is yet another type of sensors that often appears on road vehicles.
-They can robustly detect the position and relative speed of objects like pedestrians, cyclists, and other vehicles, thus often used to provide functions like Blind Spot Detection and Autonomous Emergency Braking.
+mmWave Radar is yet another type of sensor that often appears on road vehicles.
+They can robustly detect the position and relative speed of objects like pedestrians, cyclists, and other vehicles, and are thus often used to provide functions like Blind Spot Detection and Autonomous Emergency Braking.

-For our robot, we chose IWR6843AOPEVM, a 60GHz mmWave radar from TI.
-It achieves a wide 120° azimuth and 120° elevation field of view with a small antenna-on-package module.
+For our robot, we chose IWR6843AOPEVM (Fig. \ref{fig:sensors_overview}-n), a 60GHz mmWave radar from Texas Instruments (TI).
+It achieves a wide 120° azimuth and 120° elevation field of view with a small antenna-on-package module \cite{iwr6843aopevm}.
 We decided to have five of these radars to look at front, back, left, right, and up directions.